 From children to adult classes, Phoenix Woodworking School has you covered.
 It doesn’t matter what your age group or skill level are, a woodworking class in Phoenix from this school will encourage creativity, hone your skills and develop coordination.

-Our experts were able to take woodworking to the next level through their fully equipped workshops and state-of-the-art tools.
+I was able to take woodworking to the next level through their fully equipped workshops and state-of-the-art tools.

 2. Southwest School of Woodworking